 Does it matter?

 Why do something that you can’t tie back to one of a very few key business metrics in a clear and logical (even if indirect) way?
 There are only a couple that can matter: Incremental orders, new customers, profit.
 Maybe staff retention, or Internal Rate of Return, or a social-good outcome in unique cases, but it’s not revenue without cost, or pageviews without lifetime value.
-Comparing and connecting these things even when they’re differently denominated is how you know the investment level is proper and how tradeoffs can be captured (lower funnel conversion is OK if there’s more total profit at the bottom).
+Comparing and connecting these things even when they’re differently denominated is how you know the investment level is proper and how tradeoffs can be captured.
+For instance, lower funnel conversion is almost always OK if there’s more total profit at the bottom of that funnel.

 These are questions that have obviously broader utility than just software product management.
 But when you’re trying to build something useful that didn’t exist before in an industry that is only about one generation old, addressing fundamental uncertainty with basic questions is crucial to avoid getting trapped in an echo chamber.
 Whether that echo comes from Silicon Valley or merely whoever is loudest on your team, answering these 5 questions demonstrably cuts through the noise and offers a path to delivering value as effectively as possible.